Florida dog bite attorneys occasionally need services and opinions of a Florida dog expert witness.

 The fact pattern of this dog knock-down lawsuit

-Undisputed facts presented to the jury were as follows: The defendant-dog owner was walking his golden retriever, Dakota on a retractable leash.
-The neighborhood consisted of single-suburban family homes.
-Dakota was typical of many golden retrievers: well-tempered, friendly and equally affectionate to family members and strangers.
+Undisputed facts were as follows: The defendant-dog owner was walking his adult golden retriever, Dakota, on a retractable leash.
+The neighborhood in which Dakota was being walked consisted of single-suburban family homes.
+Dakota had been walked in this neighborhood on hundreds of occasions previous to the incident.
+There were never any problems during his encounters with unfamiliar people during his walks.
+Dakota temperament was that of a typical golden retrievers: Well-tempered, friendly and equally affectionate to family members and strangers.

 Dakota had a history of jumping on people when they entered the home.
-He had never jumped on a stranger while being walked prior to the incident, however.
+However, his jumping-on-people was specific to this context .
+Dakota had never jumped on a stranger while being walked in the neighborhood.
 Dakota was obedience trained.
-He was an exceptionally well-tempered dog.
+And, as stated, he was an exceptionally well-tempered Golden retriever.

-Provocation, canine knock-down and strict liability laws in Florida
+Provocation, canine knock-down and Florida strict liability laws for dog bites

 Section 767.04, Florida statutes reads:

 All three criteria were met.
 Namely, the plaintiff’s actions were directed to Dakota.
 Dakota immediately reacted by approaching the plaintiff and jumping on the plaintiff.
-Third, Dakota’s behavior changed from one of exploring and sniffing the ground to approaching the plaintiff and jumping on her.
-The incident would have never happened if the plaintiff had not engaged in extending a “social invitation” to Dakota,
+Third, Dakota’s motivation changed from one of exploring and sniffing the ground to approaching the plaintiff and jumping on her.
+In short, from an animal behavior perspective this incident would have never happened if the plaintiff had not invited social interaction from Dakota.

 The jury rendered a defense verdict.
 The jury found the plaintiff 100% at fault.
-She was awarded no money.
 The plaintiff’s counsel did not present a viable argument to counter the defense of provocation.
-Instead, in the absence of any dog expert witness testimony, he argued that the defendant was liable because he did not immediately control Dakota after he noticed Dakota approaching the plaintiff.
-However, the judge ruled that negligence by the defendant was not an issue the jury needed to consider.
+Instead, in the absence of any dog expert witness testimony, plaintiff’s counsel argued that the defendant was liable because he did not immediately control Dakota when he first noticed the plaintiff from a distance.
+However, the judge ruled that negligence by the defendant was not an issue for the jury.

-This case also demonstrates that knock-down injury caused by a dog can have serious consequences.
-Usually, the context in which this happens is not in a residential area as in the current case, but usually in an off-leash dog park.
+This case also demonstrates that a dog knock-down injury can result in serious injury.
+Usually, the context in which this happens is not in a residential area as in the current case, but rather in the home environment towards unfamiliar who will enter into the dog’s territory or at times towards strangers in an off-leash dog park.

-Richard Polsky, Ph.D. has been retained as a dog expert witness for Florida dog bite attorneys on many occasions.
-Attorneys in Florida should contact Dr. Polsky to determine his availability to serve as an expert witness on dog behavior and personal injury caused by dogs.
+Richard Polsky, Ph.D. has been retained as a dog expert witness for Florida dog bite attorneys on about a dozen occasions.
+Attorneys in Florida should contact Dr. Polsky to determine his availability.